epfl-ada/ada-2021-project-adadvanced/README.md

        - Converting quotations into vectors using [SentenceTransformer](https://www.sbert.net/docs/usage/semantic_textual_similarity.html) deep neural network.
        - Computing [Cosine Similarity](https://en.wikipedia.org/wiki/Cosine_similarity) between each pair of quotations
        - Removing quotations that are too similar from the dataset
-   - Removing quotations that do not have pertinent references
+   - Removing quotations that do not have pertinent references (ambiguity regarding the speakers)
+   - thresholding to remove categories with low number of occurences (categories: nationality, party, academic_degree, religion and gender)
+   - manual grouping of different categories:
+      - for the academic degree grouping into 5 categories: Professor, Phd, Master, Bachelor and 		  others
+      - for religions grouping into 4 categories: Christianity, Hinduism, Islam, Judaism, Atheism
    - Aggregation of the data based on sectors, countries, gender and age categories
-   - Merging similar speakers
    - Identify time periods distributed on an almost uniform number of quotations
    - One hot-encoding of attributes
  - Quotations and speakers clustering :